It could mean the difference between recovering your data or losing it forever.

 Traditional BitLocker setup

-It’s important that you take at least one of these options, if not more than one.
-The recovery key is your way back in should you lose the ability to sign in to Windows normally, or should you ever need to move the drive to a different machine.
+It’s important to take one or more of these options.
+The recovery key is your way back in should you lose the ability to sign in to Windows or should you ever need to move the drive to a different machine.

-It’s important to keep somewhere safe to avoid possibly losing access to everything on that drive, should something go wrong.
+It’s important to keep the recovery key somewhere safe to avoid losing access to everything on that drive should something go wrong.

 Great.
 But what if you didn’t take this path?